-William Hedges (1836 – 1913) and Richard Matthias Benson (1817 – 1882) established themselves as tobacconists and cigar importers on 13 Old Bond Street, London from 1873.
+William Hedges (1836 – 1913) and Richard Matthias Benson (1817 – 1882) established themselves as tobacconists at 13 Old Bond Street, London from 1873.
 Benson & Hedges targeted the aristocratic market from one of the most exclusive retail streets in the world.
 There was a focus on the sale of imported Cuban cigars.

 William Hedges was born at St Marylebone, the son of a coal merchant.
 A refined and pious man, he was a clerk by trade and a keen Wesleyan Methodist who frankly considered the tobacco business to be on the verge of immorality.

 Richard Benson was a Bristol tobacconist who had followed his father into the trade.
 He was a coarse man, and in many ways the opposite of Hedges.
 He spent much of his time at his tobacconist’s in Bristol, but when in London he would stand outside the Benson & Hedges shop, dressed drably, smoking a cigar and brazenly spitting onto the street.